beijaflor-io/handlebars-compile/README.md

 # handlebars-compile
-Outputs HTML from a handlebars template and some JSON data
+Outputs HTML from a handlebars template and some JSON data.
+Just a tiny script to use handlebars in UNIX fashion.

 ## Usage